 - Select the coordinate system for the map (e.g. Predefined | Projected Systems | UTM | North America | North America NAD83 UTM zone 10N) and click OK.

-- You can click the Assign Now button in the Properties window to assign the same coordinate system to all the layers in the map.
-This isn’t necessary, but it might be nice to do if you’d ever want to convert the coordinate system of the map in the future.
+- If desired, you can click the Assign Now button at the bottom of the Coordinate System page in the Properties window to assign the map coordinate system to all unreferenced layers in the map, but this isn’t necessary.
+It might be nice to do, however, if you’d ever want to convert the coordinate system of the map in the future.

 - Now that the map has a coordinate system defined for it, click File | Export and export to the KML or KMZ file.
 Surfer will automatically convert the coordinates from the coordinate system you selected to Lat/Long upon export.